MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

 4a.
 If the remote collaborator answers the call on **Remote Assist mobile**, the technician's live video feed will be shared to the remote collaborator's device screen.

+  > [!NOTE]
+  > If the remote collaborator is receiving the call on a mobile device with both Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
+Both users will have the same capabilities.

 ![Screenshot of RAM-RAM](../media/ram-ram-ar.png "RAM-RAM")

 4b.
 If the remote collaborator answers the call on **Teams desktop**, the technician's live video feed will be shared to the remote collaborator's device screen.